 The Statute of Limitations for Criminal Cases

 When a criminal case results in wrongful death, family members have more time to file their claims.
-This is because the statute of limitations is suspended as the criminal case is litigated.
-The two-year statute of limitations starts once the case is fully resolved, and there is a six-year maximum on the suspension of the statute of limitations before the resolution of the case.
+This is because the Statute of limitations is suspended when the criminal case is litigated.
+The two-year Statute of limitations starts once the case is fully resolved, and there is a six-year maximum on the suspension of the Statute of limitations before the resolution of the case.

 Examples of Wrongful Deaths

 You are likely distraught by the death of your loved one, but filing a wrongful death claim will help you obtain some form of justice.
 Before you can file your claim, you should find out if the situation that caused your loved one to die qualifies as wrongful death.
-While you will need to speak to a wrongful death lawyer in Duluth, GA, at Barrios Virguez to learn exactly whether or not you are eligible to file.
+At the same time, you will need to speak to a wrongful death lawyer in Duluth, GA, at Barrios Virguez to learn exactly whether or not you are eligible to file.

 Wrongful death is not always applicable, even when your loved one died as a result of another person’s mistakes.
 Sometimes, mistakes are not uncommon and are a part of the situation.
 Yet, if there is any proof that negligence occurred, we will fight to protect your rights.

-Are you unsure if your loved one’s death was a wrongful death?
+Are you unsure if your loved one’s death was wrongful?
 We can help you find out.
 Here are some examples of these losses:

 Vehicle Accidents

 When a passenger or commercial vehicle collides with another vehicle or structure, the results are often devastating.
 If your loved one died in such an accident, the at-fault party may be subject to a wrongful death lawsuit.
-Even if there were no other drivers involved, negligence or faulty products may have also contributed to the accident, warranting a wrongful death claim.
+Remember, Georgia is an at-fault state.
+That means the person responsible for the accident may also be liable for your damages.

 Pedestrian Accidents